alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 {% img /images/vhdl_post/cell_test.png Cell test waveform %}

-Composing a board from cells
+Composing A Board From Cells
 ----------------------------

 I'll spare you of the [board's code](https://github.com/alonho/game_of_life_vhdl/blob/master/board.vhdl) as it contains some boilerplate.
 Instead, I'll show it's hardware specification: